Føroyamálsdeildin 3.jpg

 Academia Færoensis – The history of our University

-The University of the Faroe Islands opened its doors with a single professor, Christian Matras, and a single secretary, Maud Heinesen.
-In the early years, the University’s activities included one-year courses in natural history and in Faroese for schoolteachers.
-These courses had initially been offered by The Faroese Academy of Sciences, but were taken over by the University of the Faroe Islands.
-The one-year courses for schoolteachers were held fairly regularly at the University until the late 1980s, when it was decided that continuing education of schoolteachers should be offered by a former national education authority – Landsskúlafyrisitingin.
+The University opened with only one professor, Christian Matras, and one secretary, Maud Heinesen.
+In its early years, the University offered one-year courses in natural history and Faroese, particularly aimed at schoolteachers.
+These courses, originally organized by the Faroese Academy of Sciences, became a regular feature of the University until the late 1980s, when responsibility for continuing education of schoolteachers was transferred to the national education authority, Landsskúlafyrisitingin.